PeppyDays/learn-rust-with-tests/src/rust_fundamentals/concurrency.md

 test benches_for_check_websites::check_sut_execution_time ... ok
 ```

-The result shows a bit different pattern.
+The result shows a slightly different pattern.
 The first five checks started at the same time, and then they finished one by one.
 This is because we have five worker threads, and each thread can run one task at a time.
 If we adjust the number of threads, we can see the difference in execution time.
-For example, if we change `worker_threads = 10`, we can run ten tasks at the same time so that the execution time will be roughly 20 milliseconds.
+For example, if we change `worker_threads = 10`, we can run ten tasks at the same time, so the execution time will be roughly 20 milliseconds.

 ### Refactor

 We can change the test `check_sut_execution_time` to assert that the execution runs concurrently.
-By setting the number of threads and URLs same, we must see that the execution time is less than the sum of the delays of each URL check.
+By setting the number of threads and URLs to be the same, we should see that the execution time is less than the sum of the delays of each URL check.

 ```rust,ignore
 #[tokio::test(flavor = "multi_thread", worker_threads = 5)]